-Net price by income
+Net Price by Income

 While our previous example pits a top-flight school against a lesser, but still very competitive school, there are countless examples of schools that charge high tuition, offer minimal aid, and do not provide students with top-flight job prospects needed to pay down the debt they accrue.

 In the absence of a comprehensive list, how will you be able to spot a school along these lines?
 Simple.
 Look for colleges with high acceptance rates, high net price tuition (remember, not sticker price), and excessive graduate loan debt (as a barometer, the national average for four years is $30,000) and avoid, avoid, avoid.

 Another category of institutions that wise consumers will do well to steer clear of are out-of-state public schools.
 Flagship universities such as Penn State, UCLA, Michigan, University of Wisconsin-Madison, UVA, and UNC are all, understandably, a big draw to students from all over the country.
-However, flagship universities rarely offer significant aid packages to out-of-staters leaving families stuck with the non-resident sticker price.
+However, flagship universities rarely offer significant aid packages to out-of-staters, leaving families stuck with the non-resident sticker price.
 Annual, out-of-state costs at the University of Michigan run more than 50 grand, roughly double what Michigan residents pay.
 UCLA charges nearly $25,000 more to those who hail from outside the Golden State.
-Penn State, a bargain for Connecticut residents at $12,700 per year, climbs to $32,880 for outsiders, and after accounting for (need-based and merit-based) financial aid, proves as more expensive than Franklin & Marshall, Lafayette, or Lehigh—three elite colleges in the same state.
-Amazingly, thanks to the generosity of those three schools, none has an average net price of 20k per year or less for students demonstrating financial need.
+The University of Connecticut, a bargain for Connecticut residents at $12,700 per year, climbs to $32,880 for outsiders, and after accounting for (need-based and merit-based) financial aid, proves as more expensive than Wesleyan, Connecticut College, or Trinity—three elite colleges in the same state.
+Amazingly, thanks to the generosity of those three schools, each carries an average net price of 20k per year or less for students demonstrating financial need.